ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day05/README.md

 In any case, I have less experience in *bitwise* operations, so I will leave my solution for Part 1 as is.

 ## Part 2
-In Part 2 we are told that our seat is the only one missing, and that some of the seats at the very front and back of the plane don't exist on the plane, so they'll be missing from the list as well.
+In Part 2, we are told that our seat is the only one missing, and that some of the seats at the very front and back of the plane don't exist on the plane, so they'll be missing from the list as well.

-Our seat is not at the very front or back though, but is between the two seats with **seat ID's** that are *+1* and *-1* from ours in the list.
+Our seat is not at the very front or back, though, but is between the two seats with **seat IDs** that are *+1* and *-1* from ours in the list.

 ## Idea
 Since we already processed each boarding pass in Part 1, we already have the entire list of **seat ID's**.
-Therefore, to find our seat we can *sort* our vector `boardingPasses` in increasing order of **seat ID's**.
+Therefore, to find our seat, we can *sort* our vector `boardingPasses` in increasing order of **seat ID's**.
 We can do this using `std::sort` after redefining the *less than* operator for the struct `BoardingPass`.
 A *lambda* works too, but coming from C, the overloaded operator feels more natural.

-Once we sorted the vector by **seat ID** we can perform a single scan on $i = 0 \dots n-2$, checking whether `boardingPasses[i+1].ID - boardingPasses[i].ID == 2`.
-Once we find the two seats that satisfy this condition we can return `boardingPasses[i+1].ID - 1` as our  **seat ID**, the solution for Part 2.
+Once we sorted the vector by **seat ID**, we can perform a single scan on $i = 0 \dots n-2$, checking whether `boardingPasses[i+1].ID - boardingPasses[i].ID == 2`.
+Once we find the two seats that satisfy this condition, we can return `boardingPasses[i+1].ID - 1` as our  **seat ID**, the solution for Part 2.

 #### Pseudocode